 The FIG (Federation of International Gymnastics) is responsible for governing the rules of gymnastics and produces a lengthy Code of Points which is essentially the rule book for the beam and all other gymnastics apparatus.

 The Code of Points produced by the FIG places skills into the following categories; Mounts, Turns, Acrobatic, Non-Acrobatic Holds, Leaps, Jumps and Hops and Dismounts.
 Each move is given a value and gymnasts have to include a minimum of 8 skills to compose a competitive routine.

 A mount is a move to get onto the beam at the start of the routine.
 This is the only part of the routine that can use a springboard if desired.
 A simple mount would use a jump, Squat on or Straddle on (similar to a vault).
 Whereas a more difficult mount would be round off, back handspring or back tuck to land on the beam.

-Some gymnasts mount the beam at the side but the majority will mount from one end.
+Some gymnasts mount the beam at the side but the majority will mount it from one end.

-Dance-type moves include turns, jumps, leaps and hops which are often choreographed to connect and make the routine flow.
+Dance-type moves include turns, jumps, leaps and hops, often choreographed to connect and make the routine flow.
 Unlike the floor exercise, there is no music to accompany the balance beam routine.